YiyueAdamsZhu/Second-order-finite-time-and-fixed-time-SPS/README.md

-# Second-order-finite-time-and-fixed-time-SPS
+# Second-order-finite-time-and-fixed-time-sparse masked autoencoder

-README for Second-order-finite-time-and-fixed-time-SPS
+README for econd-order-finite-time-and-fixed-time-sparse masked autoencoder

 This repository contains the implementation of the proposed Second-order-finite-time-and-fixed-time-SPS algorithm.
 The proposed algorithm is designed for sparse signal recovery, and the initial value of the proposed system should fulfill Ax=b, where A is the measurement matrix, x is the original signal, and b is the measurement vector.